-- The first person aware of suspected or confirmed instances of student self-injury will immediately notify the Principal. - The Principal will activate the appropriate personnel for response, including the school psychologist and Director of Pupil Personnel Services, and notify the Superintendent when necessary.
+- The first person aware of suspected or confirmed instances of student self-injury will immediately notify the Principal or designee. - The Principal or designee will activate the appropriate personnel for response, including the school psychologist and Director of Pupil Personnel Services, and notify the Superintendent when necessary.